 Major crime reports are down significantly since the university initiated enhanced safety measures in Autumn 2021.

-In the fall, President Johnson announced an additional investment of $2 million, per year, over the next decade to enhance safety and security on and around campus.
+In fall 2021, President Johnson announced an additional investment of $2 million, per year, over the next decade to enhance safety and security on and around campus.

 The additional investment is expected to be at least $20 million, and the total safety and security budget for the university and medical center will grow to nearly $35 million annually.